Salsa Mia on HGTV's -

 If you don't feel like dancing, you'll have plenty of other entertainment options.
 And, as locals know, there are advantages to hitting South Beach hangouts before they're teeming with night owls.
 You can get a seat and, at some places, a deal.

-dance lessons provided by Salsa Mia.
-We're in front of the line
+our dance lessons provided.
+We're in front of the line and I

-and I survey the situation: lots of couples of all ages, a
+survey the situation: lots of couples of all ages, a relatively

-relatively balanced mix of whites and Latinas.
-Alright, I'm on a
+balanced mix of whites and Latinas.
+Alright, I'm on a level

 "There are five levels that Salsa